KaTO Game Rules

 9. Optional House Rules

-Players may add variations such as stacking draw cards, playing multiple identical numbers at once, or using smaller starting hands.
+Players may add variations such as stacking draw cards, playing multiple identical numbers at once, or starting with fewer cards.